Code-Institute-Submissions/HLuke93-ms3/README.md

 ## Draw Screen

-The user is presented with a draw message in white , and asked if they want to play again
+In the event of a draw, the user is presented with a draw message in white , and asked if they want to play again

 ![Draw Screen](Images/draw.png)